awesome-flow/flow/README.md

     STDOUT and STDERR).
   * `sink.tcp`: a one-to-none link, sends messages to a TCP endpoint
   * `sink.udp`: a one-to-none link, sends messages to a UDP endpoint
-  * `sink.kafka`: a one-to-none link, sends messages to kafka (currently using Sarama library).

 ## Messages